lieszkol/november-gallery/README.md

 This plugin is available in two editions:

- 1. The Personal Edition is a free plugin meant for non-profit use.
+ A. The Personal Edition is a free plugin meant for non-profit use, such as:
+	 2. Building a personal website that is not offering a product or services for sale
+	 3. Academic use
+	 4. Use by non-profit organizations
- 2. The Professional Edition is meant for commercial use.
-It is available for purchase from the OctoberCMS Marketplace.
+ 2. The Professional Edition is meant for commercial use, such as:
+	 1.

+Both versions are available from the OctoberCMS Marketplace.

 Commercial Use governed by the  [OctoberCMS Marketplace Purchased License](https://octobercms.com/help/license/regular)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTczNDMzMjE5NSwtMTAxMDY4OTU5NiwyMT
-Q3MjAzODYsMzY0MDk3MTE2LDY0NTMyNzE4LC00ODU2OTQ5NCw2
-NDY2MzA1MDUsLTE2MjY0NTExOTcsMzAxNDI0OTU3LC0xNjY0Nz
-I3MDI0XX0=
+eyJoaXN0b3J5IjpbLTQ3MDc1MjMxLC0xMDEwNjg5NTk2LDIxND
+cyMDM4NiwzNjQwOTcxMTYsNjQ1MzI3MTgsLTQ4NTY5NDk0LDY0
+NjYzMDUwNSwtMTYyNjQ1MTE5NywzMDE0MjQ5NTcsLTE2NjQ3Mj
+cwMjRdfQ==
 -->